 If participants are joining on a computer or tablet, try to avoid a speakerphone setup.
 We use echo cancellation in RINGR to ensure that you can do this if necessary; however, please ensure your participant doesn't have their volume set too loud, or uses headphones during the call.
 It's always a good idea to have a quick 'sound check' in the Green Room before you start recording.

-You can further improve sound quality by using a higher quality or better placed microphone, such as a headset with a carefully adjusted boom mic, or the Apple earbud style headphones with an integrated mic that come with most smartphones.
-RINGR usually recommend mics from IK Multimedia, such as the iRig Lavalier mic (which you can connect your headphones to) or the iRig Pre, which will allow you to connect a studio condenser mic with XLR connector and will supply phantom power.
+Obviously, sound quality can be further improved by using a high quality audio equipment, such as a headset with a correctly adjusted boom mic, or the Apple earbud style headphones with an integrated mic - these are readily available and come with most smartphones.
+RINGR usually recommend mics from IK Multimedia, such as the iRig Lavalier mic or the iRig Pre, which will allow you to connect a studio condenser mic with XLR connector, and will also supply phantom power.